NascHQ/termtools/README.md

 | doubleline         | Writes a double line (=) in terminal                                                  |
 | bold               | Like `echo`, but outputs the text in _bold_.                                          |

+### License

+We use an MIT license, you can find it in our [repository](https://github.com/NascHQ/termtools/).

+### Code of Conduct

+As everything else [Nasc](https://nasc.io/) does, we follow a _Code of Conduct_.
+Please refer to it in our [repository](https://github.com/NascHQ/termtools/).

+### Have a question or suggestion?

+Ask your questions in our issues with the title starting with "[QUESTION]".
+Be sure your searched for similar issues that might also have been already closed by then.
+Send suggestions opening issues with the title starting with "[SUGGESTION]".

+### Contribute

+We are welcoming new themes and all the help we might get.
+Let's get in touch :)